msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 `az container show -g $RG --name jupyterlab`

 but also from the Azure portal.
-T\he information you need in the output is this:
+The information you need in the output is this:

 ```JSON
 "ipAddress": {